AFR0011/greenhouse-proj/README.md

 3. Start the Express.js server to handle API requests and push notifications.
 4. Use the Flutter application to interact with the greenhouse system, monitor sensor data, and control equipment.

-## Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.